nmastepankaj/voltmoney_assignment/README.md

 # Voltmoney Assignment
-I read the problem statement carefully and try to build the application or API for this
+I read the problem statement carefully and try to build the application or API accordingly.

 ### Assumptions